ValdiRatu/EZDiscord/DOCS.md

 var a = [1, 2, 3]

 command sum_a() {
-    // sum and count are only accessible in this block var sum = 0
+    // sum is only accessible in this block var sum = 0
-    var count = 1
     for (elem in a) {
         sum = sum + elem
-        count = count + 1
     }
     reply('sum: ', sum)
 }